- What is renewable energy?

-If you consume 5,640 kilowatt hours (kWh) in one year, and choose to participate in Santa Clara Green Power, you will be supporting 5,640 kWh of electricity output from recently built or new wind and solar generators.
-Every 536 Santa Clara homes that participate in Santa Clara Green Power purchase the output of approximately one new wind generator on the wind farms the program is supporting.
+The average Santa Clara homes uses approximately 5,000 kilowatt hours (kWh) in one year.
+If you choose to participate in Santa Clara Green Power, you will be supporting approximately 5,000 kWh of electricity output from recently built or new solar generators.

-Why aren't we purchasing renewable energy for 100 percent of our customers?
 Most of our customers want us to serve them reliable power at the lowest cost available.
-Adding more renewables to the mix is more expensive. because renewables are very investment intensive.
+Adding more renewables to the mix is more expensive, because renewables are very investment intensive.

 It is up to consumers to let it be known that they want better energy choices.
 Consumers can show this support by enrolling in programs like Santa Clara Green Power that promote the development of renewable of renewable energy facilities.
 SVP can also tell you about energy efficiency measures you can take, and about rebates you can get if you install solar panels on your home.

-When you choose Santa Clara Green Power, SVP purchases 100 percent of the energy you use for your home from western region wind and California solar resources.
-A portion of your payment goes towards the Neighborhood Solar program.
+When you choose Santa Clara Green Power, SVP purchases 100 percent of the energy you use from solar projects in the Western United States.